5 Steps To Improve Indirect Spend Management

 1. Amazon Business

-It would be difficult, if not impossible, to discuss the optimisation of indirect spending without mentioning Jeff Bezos’ multi-trillion-dollar eCommerce and cloud computing behemoth.
-Spanning the globe with millions of products, and a supply chain to match, Amazon Business manages indirect spend through bleeding-edge process optimisation and automation that reduces both maverick spend and invoice fraud.
+It would be difficult, if not impossible, to discuss the optimization of indirect spending without mentioning Jeff Bezos’ multi-trillion-dollar eCommerce and cloud computing behemoth.
+Spanning the globe with millions of products, and a supply chain to match, Amazon Business manages indirect spend through bleeding-edge process optimization and automation that reduces both maverick spend and invoice fraud.

 One of the most effective tools Amazon uses is the direct integration of its software and systems with those of its vendors and resellers.
 The company’s business-to-consumer (B2C) platform serves as a direct conduit between suppliers, resellers, and end users; as a result, Amazon can set and enforce rules that provide maximum transparency, savings, and value through optimal terms, strict supplier performance and compliance metrics (i.e., key performance indicators (KPIs)).

 In addition, Amazon also uses strategic, resilient, and flexible supply chain management supported by data analysis, automation, and collaborative, contextual supplier relationship management.

 This model has provided tactical and strategic procurement insights the company uses for more strategic sourcing and decision making.
 Using supplier and customer data, it can identify products and services it can produce itself more cheaply and profitably than those offered by third parties, and shift their offerings accordingly.

 From mega retailers like FitBit and Roku to logistics and cloud computing services, Amazon has made itself indispensable to the success of others, and in doing so has gained extensive control over the most common indirect spend management issues.